General Information

 Nu Rho Psi, national Neuroscience honor society, was established at Rhodes in 2014.
 The Rhodes chapter will be the first for Tennessee.
 The objectives of Nu Rho Psi are to encourage professional interest and excellence in scholarship in neuroscience, award recognition to students who have achieved such excellence, promote intellectual and social interaction between students, faculty, and professionals in the field, and encourage service to the community.

 Kappa Alpha Omicron is the honor society of the Interdisciplinary Environmental Association, honoring academic excellence in the studies of environmental science or environmental studies.
 The society recognizes academic achievement and outreach.
-The Rho Chapter at Rhodes Colelge was established in 2021.
+The Rho Chapter at Rhodes College was established in 2021.

 Printed from: https://catalog.rhodes.edu/general-information/student-life